FreshRSS/FreshRSS/docs/en/users/02_First_steps.md

 Learning how to handle a new application is not always easy.
-We build FreshRSS to be intuitive, but you will need some guidance to get your hand on it.
+We've tried to make FreshRSS as intuitive as possible, but you might still need a little help to master the program.

-This section guides you to the pages you need as a new comer.
+This section will guide you to the pages you need to get started.
+The order is tailored to newcomers.

 [After installing the application](../admins/02_Installation.md), the first step is to add some feeds.
 You have a few options: